-- Pectin is present in 80% of all Jams & Fruit Spreads launches containing a “natural” or “no additives/preservatives” claim.***
+- Pectin is present in 79% of all Confiture & Fruit Spreads launches containing a “natural” or “no additives/preservatives” claim.***

-- Pectin is present in 44% of all Spoonable Dairy Yogurt launches containing a “natural” or “no additives/preservatives” claim.***
+- Pectin is present in 37% of all Spoonable Dairy Yogurt launches and 63% of all Spoonable Non-dairy Yogurt launches containing a “natural” or “no additives/preservatives” claim.***

 *Global Trade Atlas 2019.

-**Sum of Bakery, Confectionery, Dairy, Desserts & Ice Cream, Pet Food, Ready Meals, Sauces & Seasonings, Soft Drinks, Soups, Sauces & Spreads.
-Source: Innova Market Insights, October 2019.
+**Sum of Bakery, Confectionery, Dairy, Desserts & Ice Cream, Pet Food, Ready Meals, Sauces & Seasonings, Soft Drinks, Soups, Spreads.
+Source: Innova Market Insights, Global data, September 2021.

-***Europe and North America launches in YTD 2019.
-Source: Innova Market Insights, October 2019.
+***Europe and North America launches in 2020.
+Source: Innova Market Insights, September 2021.

 Making a clean switch: The pectin advantage